nov30th/ha-hoho-google-media-center/README.md

     Var|Meaning
     ---|---
-    one_media_dirs_in_ha_conf|For Robert and someone who has different mounting point in media_dirs playlist_mapping|Mapping the input_select.music_playlist items to your local folder msg.album_cover_temp_file|Music album cover image tempuary file
+    one_media_dirs_in_ha_conf|For Robert and someone who has different mounting point in media_dirs playlist_mapping|Mapping the input_select.music_playlist items to your local folder, you could ignore this after v5 version and use the "reload playlist" button. msg.album_cover_temp_file|Music album cover image tempuary file
     msg.album_cover_temp_url|The URL of album_cover_temp_file, DOMAIN could be ip address. file_exts_filter|file types